PleurisySkip to the navigation

 How is pleurisy diagnosed?

 Many different health problems can lead to pleurisy, so your doctor will look for what is causing your inflammation.
-He or she will use a physical exam and a chest X-ray to look for signs of conditions that may cause pleuritic chest pain, such as:
+He or she will do a physical exam and tests such as a chest X-ray , blood tests, or a CT scan to look for the cause of your symptoms.
+The conditions that may cause pleuritic chest pain include:

 - Viral infections.